Nigel1992/Alt1-YT-App-Fixed/README.md

 You can now access the new YouTube app using the following link: ```alt1://addapp/https://nigel1992.github.io/Alt1-YT-App-Fixed/appconfig.json``` or use the link ```https://nigel1992.github.io/Alt1-YT-App-Fixed``` in Alt1 Browser, and click ADD APP.
 (Simply paste into your browser's navigation bar and hit ENTER)

+# Project Status

-## Currently Working
+## Currently Working:

-- Search functionality
+- Search
+- Playback of videos/streams (see below for exception).

+## Currently Not Working:

-- Playback
+- Playback of LIVE/Recently live streams (see below for more info).

-## To-do
+## To-Do:

 - Implement login/authentication feature

-## Things to Note
+## Important Notes:

-- This app is still in development and undergoing improvements.
+- This application is still under development and continuous improvement.
-- Google has imposed a usage limit of 10,000 requests per day.
-Each user can watch up to 100 videos in a day, depending on the total requests made by other users.
-I'm currently working on a feature that allows you to use your own account, bypassing this limit and enabling access to your own subscriptions.
+- Google has imposed a limit on its usage, allowing up to 10,000 requests per day.
+This means that if multiple users are using the app, the number of videos each user can watch depends on the total requests made by all users.
+  - I'm currently developing a feature to allow users to bypass this limit by using their own accounts, enabling access to their subscriptions, etc.
-- The history and activity of the YT App can be viewed by anyone since it uses a public API key.
+- History and activity of the YouTube App can be seen by anyone, as it uses a public account/API key.
+- Some livestreams that have recently finished may not be accessible immediately.
+Please try again later.
+  - (*) This includes searches and views.

 ## Screenshots